"Internships" come in many different shapes and forms—for that reason, the word has varied meanings.

 - Hands of Hope Internship.
 Hands of Hope is Casa de Esperanza’s internship program, which recruits recent college graduates and other highly qualified young adults from throughout the United States.
 These interns desire to help abused, neglected, and HIV-positive children through work with our agency.
 Hands of Hope Interns commit one year to live and work with these vulnerable children in the Residential Program’s agency foster homes.
 Responsibilities include daily care of the children, household management, and the coordination of medical appointments and therapy sessions.
 The Hands of Hope Interns also work with caseworkers, psychological staff, and community volunteers on a routine basis to ensure that the children in placement receive the highest quality of care.
 For more information on the program and to apply, visit the Hands of Hope Internship webpage.

 - APA Summer Undergraduate Research Opportunity.
 The APA Summer Undergraduate Research Opportunity Grants will provide undergraduates who have little or no prior laboratory experience with the opportunity to gain first-hand knowledge of how scientific research is conducted.
-The grants are designed to enable psychology departments to hire undergraduates to work as research assistants in faculty members’ labs over the summer of 2018.
-APA will provide funds to pay each student at the institution’s 2018 rate of pay for undergraduate research assistants (but at least $10 per hour).
+The grants are designed to enable psychology departments to hire undergraduates to work as research assistants in faculty members’ labs over the summer.
+APA will provide funds to pay each student at the institution’s rate of pay for undergraduate research assistants for that year (but at least $12 per hour, plus required FICA taxes).
 Visit the APA Summer Undergraduate Research Opportunity webpage for more detail.

 - Yale Mind & Development Lab Summer Internship.
 The Yale Mind and Development Lab, under the direction of Dr. Paul Bloom, is accepting applications for our annual Summer Internship Program.
 Our research explores how children and adults understand the physical and social world, including topics such as morality, religion, free will, and the nature of the self.
 For more information, please visit Yale Mind and Development Lab website.